Day trip to FormenteraExplore the jewel of the Mediterranean

 Going on a day trip to Formentera is like travelling back in time to 1970’s Ibiza, before mass tourism and high rise buildings.
 Formentera is a tiny island (20km) which has kept its true Balearic soul and protected its traditions.

 What should you expect?
-Crystal clear turquoise water and sandy beaches that look like the Maldives, tiny dirt tracks leading to small creeks, traditional Balearic houses and a very relaxed atmosphere.
+Crystal clear turquoise water and sandy beaches that look like the Maldives, narrow dirt tracks leading to small creeks, traditional Balearic houses and a very relaxed atmosphere.
+Keep in mind though that this come with a high price tag as everything has to be brought by boat to the island.

 Formentera is best explored over a couple of days but if you only have a day you can still enjoy an unforgettable day trip.